 A complete and fast audio repair solution

 You can get ERA Reverb Pro as part of the ERA 5 Bundle Pro, a complete audio restoration solution.
 It also features our ERA Noise Remover Pro for intense noise reduction; De-Esser Pro for advanced sibilance removal; and our Room Tone Match for creating consistent ambience between dialogue tracks.
-It also features all the ERA Bundle Standard plugins: Voice Leveler, Plosive Remover, De-Esser, Reverb Remover, Noise Remover, De-Clipper, Voice AutoEQ, Voice Deepener and Audio Clean-Up Assistant.
+It also features all the ERA Bundle Standard plugins: Voice Leveler, Plosive Remover, De-Esser, Reverb Remover, Noise Remover, De-Clipper, Voice AutoEQ, Voice Deepener, Audio Clean-Up Assistant and Mouth De-Clicker.

 How to install and open the ERA Reverb Remover plugin